Wikinaut/RadioDroid/README.md

 * add a "About application" page
 * add "Favorites" function (add to "Favorites", list "Favorites")
 * local cache of all station data
-* add "History" function (list my own *n* recently selected stations on top of the others)
+* add "History" function (list my last recently selected stations on top of the others)
 * add asx playlist file decoding support